 You can make Pineapple Chicken baked using boneless skinless chicken thighs or boneless chicken breasts.
 Bone-in chicken may take longer to cook through, so adjust the cooking time accordingly.

 - Season chicken with salt and pepper, then dredge in cornstarch.

 - Arrange chicken pieces in a 9-by 13- inch baking dish.
 Scatter pineapple chunks and cashews over chicken.

 - In a medium bowl, whisk together pineapple chicken sauce ingredients: pineapple juice, brown sugar, soy sauce, hoisin sauce, garlic, and jalapeño.
 Gently pour sauce over chicken.

 - Cover the baking dish tightly with foil and bake in the preheated oven for 30 minutes.
 Remove foil and continue baking until chicken is tender, about 20 to 30 minutes longer, basting with pan juices several times, until the internal temperature of the chicken reads 165 degrees.

 How to make Pineapple Chicken healthy:

 No matter what, making your own meals is always better than relying on restaurant food, which can be loaded with oils, fats, sodium, and sugar.
 You can control the ingredients you use and limit those sneaky hidden calories, too.
 There are lots of effortless ways to make this recipe even more healthy.

-Make cauliflower rice instead of rice to up your daily veggie intake and lower your carbs.
-Riced cauliflower can often be found in the frozen food section, or make your own at home.
+You can easily make cauliflower rice at home instead of rice to up your daily veggie intake and lower your carbs.
+Riced cauliflower can often be found in the produce or frozen food section.

 Use date sugar in place of brown sugar.